 - PollForPlatformEventMessage command.
-The terminus shall send the pldmMessagePollEvent to the PLDM event receiver when an event message exceeds the negotiated buffer size. - 1715 In the event that this command is not invoked, a default message buffer size of 256 bytes shall be in effect.
+The terminus shall send the pldmMessagePollEvent to the PLDM event receiver when an event message exceeds the negotiated buffer size. - 1734 In the event that this command is not invoked, a default message buffer size of 256 bytes shall be in effect. - 1736 If eventReceiverMaxBufferSize is smaller than 256 bytes, the completionCode must be set to ILLEGAL_MESSAGE_BUFFER_SIZE.